An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Analyses of MVM

-\paragraph{Combining Video-Text Data with Image-Text Data.} We further follow~\cite{bain2021frozen,li2022alpro} to use both video-text data and image-text data for pre-training, and investigate different ways to combine MVM targets on image and video data in Table~\ref{table:mvm-webvid+cc}.
+\textbf{Combining Video-Text Data with Image-Text Data.} We further follow recent VidL literature~\cite{bain2021frozen,li2022alpro} to use both video-text data and image-text data for pre-training, and investigate different ways to combine MVM targets on image and video data in Table~\ref{table:mvm-webvid+cc}.
 Note that we adopt the best training strategy found in the above investigations, that is, using spatial-focused image feature (SIF) as MVM target for video inputs, and using blockwise masking (BM) + random masking (RM) with masking ratio of 30\% as the masking strategy.
 As the best MVM target (Pixel) on image data does not show improvement over the baseline without MVM objective in Table~\ref{table:mvm-cc}, we explore with/without MVM objective on images in this combined pre-training.
 For the baseline with VTM+MLM only, we simply remove the MVM objective on both image and video data, while keeping the rest training settings.
 Under the strict fair comparison, we observe adding MVM objectives contributes to $>$+0.4\% gains on TGIF-Frame and $>$+2.6\% increase on AveR for DiDeMo-Retrieval.
-Comparing with or without MVM objective on images, they achieve comparable performance on both tasks.
+Comparing with or without MVM objective on images, adding MVM on image-text brings minor performance difference (+0.2\% on TGIF-Frame and degrades by -0.3\% on AveR for DiDeMo-Retrieval) over MVM on video-text only.
 Therefore, in our final setting, we only apply MVM objective on video data.